 Topics Related to Artifact Spotlight

-Curling hair or beards dates back centuries.
+Giving You Those Perfect RingletsCurling hair and beards dates back centuries.
 Evidence of this can be found in ancient Egyptian, Greek, and Assyrian cultures.
-The museum houses two curling irons from the mid to late 19th century that can be used to explore fashion and the power it places in culture.
+The museum's collection has two curling irons from the mid to late 19th century that can be used to understand fashion and its role in culture.

-Today, grinding your coffee beans seems quaint in some ways.
-Many of us are used to going to our favorite grocery store or café and buying pre-grind beans.
-However, for centuries, unless you went to a coffee house or another establishment that served coffee, you ground and sometimes toasted the beans yourself.
+Grinding by HandToday, grinding your coffee beans seems quaint in some ways.
+Many of us are used to going to our favorite grocery store or café and buying pre-ground beans.
+However, for centuries, unless you went to a coffee house or another establishment that served coffee, you would grind and sometimes toast the beans yourself.
 Hand grinders, like this one, tell the story of coffee in the United States, and its rise in popularity.

 The processes of turning cream into butter changed little from the 1700s to the 1940s.
 While the implements to do so progressed, much of it remained a process requiring strength, good weather, and time.
 For generations, butter-making was seen primarily as a woman’s chore or a chore for the children.
 They spent time every week turning cream into butter, one of the most affordable and easily accessible fats.
 The hand crank butter churn provided some ease for making butter but required much manual labor.